The richest people in the world with net worths of over $100 billion

 Warren Buffett

 Warren Buffett is widely believed to be the most successful investor in the 20th century, and definitely one of the richest people in the world.
-With a net worth of over $101 billion (about RM424 billion), Buffet is at the helm of Berkshire Hathaway, a group encompassing more than 60 companies from diverse lines of business.
+With a net worth of over $101 billion, Buffet is at the helm of Berkshire Hathaway, a group encompassing more than 60 companies from diverse lines of business.
 Buffett started at the tender age of 11, and he started filing taxes at the age of 13.
 Buffett is big with charity.
-He has given more than $41 billion (about RM172 billion) to various foundations, including Bill & Melinda Gates Foundation.
+He has given more than $41 billion to various foundations, including Bill & Melinda Gates Foundation.
 He has pledged to donate 99% of his wealth to charity.
 In 2010, Buffet and Bill Gates launched “Giving Pledge”, urging the ultra-rich to donate at least half of their wealth to society.

 (Main image credit: Shutterstock)